exisoft/macbook-pro-4-1-linux/README.md

 Be sure to change the permissions to executable by using chmod +x <filename>.

 Update grub using sudo update-grub and reboot.

+You can validate that the settings changed using `setpci -s "00:1e.0" 3e.b` and 'setpci -s "01:00.0" 04.b=7` from a terminal.

 ### CSM install